-As much as I love peanut butter chocolate chip granola bars, I’m currently in love with something round and mini.
+As much as I enjoy Chocolate Chip Peanut Butter Granola Bars, I’m currently in love with something round and mini.

-I like to call them sweet salty energy bites, and oh by the way, did I mention that they’re healthy?
+I like to call them sweet and salty energy bites.
+Oh, and did I mention that they’re healthy?

-You know as well as I do that there are PLENTY of chocolate-y, pretzel-y, peanut butter-y goodies out there that are NOT healthy, and I don’t want anyone reading this thinking we gorge ourselves on said not-healthy-goodies all day every day (because Sundays are just ONE day and it’s the weekend so it doesn’t really count anyway, right?).
+You know as well as I do that there are PLENTY of chocolate-y, pretzel-y, peanut butter-y goodies out there that are NOT healthy, and I don’t want anyone reading this thinking we gorge ourselves on those unhealthy snack recipes all day every day.

-But these sweet salty energy bites are very healthy.
-So let’s make a bunch and snack on these instead, okay?
+But these sweet and salty energy bites are a better choice.
+So, let’s make a bunch and snack on these instead, okay?

-Not only are these energy bites deliciously healthy, but they are also:
+Not only are these no-bake energy bites deliciously healthy, but they are also:

 - Freezer friendly